AdamGlustein/csp_mta/README.md

 Downtown 6 train to Brooklyn Bridge-City Hall in 8 minutes
 ```

-## 2) Realtime accessiblity information
+## 2) Realtime accessibility information

 The MTA also exposes realtime accessibility information about elevator/escalator outages at their stations.
-In `e_02_realtime_accessibility.py` we access this data through a JSON adapter and compute some basic stats on the currenmt state of subway accessibility.
+In `e_02_realtime_accessibility.py` we access this data through a JSON adapter and compute some basic stats on the current state of subway accessibility.

 ```
 >> python e_02_realtime_accessibility.py